Best External Flash for Canon EOS Rebel T6

 Frequently Asked Questions

-Yes!
-The Rebel T6 features a standard hot shoe with the universal center-sync pin.
-This means it is highly compatible with brands like Godox, Yongnuo, and Neewer.
-Unlike the T7 or SL3, which lack this pin and require specific “Canon-only” firmware in the flash, the T6 is actually much more flexible and easier to pair with affordable third-party equipment.
+Yes, the Canon EOS Rebel T6 (also known as the 1300D) features a standard ISO hot shoe with the center sync pin.
+This means it is compatible with both Canon Speedlites and third-party flashes like Godox, Yongnuo, and Neewer.
+Unlike the T7 or SL3 which lacked this pin in some regions, the T6 is very “flash-friendly” and works with virtually any universal flash trigger or manual speedlite on the market today.

 What is E-TTL and do I need it for my T6?